httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{algorithms}}).

 Selecting the data on which checksums are calculated depends on the use case of HTTP messages.
-This document provides different headers for HTTP representation data and HTTP content.
+This document provides different fields for HTTP representation data and HTTP content.

 This document defines the `Digest` ({{digest-field}}) and `Representation-Digest`